Rei-SwitchBot/faq/en-us/Lock.md

 4. Dual Lock mode can be canceled in the following order: SwitchBot App → Lock → gear icon→ Dual Lock mode → cancel Dual Lock mode.

 ---
-### How to Set up SwitchBot Lock Pro

-Last Updated: 2024 Apr 29

-Related Product: SwitchBot Lock Pro

-SwitchBot App Version: 8.3 or newer

-1. Make sure your SwitchBot App version is up to date.

-2. Please follow the steps to add Lock Pro.

-Open SwitchBot App

-Tap "+" in the upper right corner, choose "Add Device"

-Scroll down to the "Security" category and tap "Lock Pro"

-Remove the battery isolation from Lock Pro.
-(If you are re-adding the Lock Pro, please remove and re-install its battery pack).

-The indicator light of the Lock Pro will start flashing blue.

-Tap "Connect" on SwitchBot App

-After connecting to the Lock Pro, you can name it and move it to the room, then tap "Next"

-SwitchBot App will then provide detailed installation instructions, please follow them to finish installing the Lock Pro

-After installation, tap "Next" on SwitchBot App

-Then follow the instructions to calibrate the locked and unlocked position

-Tap "Finish" and your Lock Pro is set up successfully

----
 ### How to Set up SwitchBot Lock